Naveen-8247/Chat-Application/README.md

 Styling	Tailwind CSS
 Routing	React Router DOM
 Icons	Lucide React
-Backend (External API)	Express + Node.js (hosted on Render)
+Backend (API)	Express + Node.js (Hosted on Render)
 📝 Troubleshooting
 ❗ Chat history not loading?

-The backend may be sleeping (Render free-tier).
-Give it 30–60 seconds to wake up.
+The backend may be sleeping (Render free-tier)

+Give it 30–60 seconds to wake up

 ❗ New messages not showing?

-Open DevTools → Console → check for network errors.
+Open Developer Tools → Console

+Check for network errors

-A "Failed to fetch" error usually means the server is offline or waking up.
+“Failed to fetch” → backend server may be offline or waking

-Confirm API URL matches the deployed backend.
+Confirm the API base URL is correct

 🤝 Contributing